Get In Touch

 Personal Protective Equipment (PPE) Requires gowns, gloves, masks, shoe covers, and more.
 Requires additional PPE like respirators.

-Environmental Monitoring Regular air and surface sampling, and particle counting.
+Environmental Monitoring Regular air and surface sampling, particle counting.
 Similar methods but focuses on hazardous drug contamination.

 Documentation Requirements Detailed records of compounding processes, sampling logs, and cleaning procedures.
 Focuses on hazardous drug handling records, decontamination procedures, and incident reports.